YouriBrosky/AngularTraining/_assignments/markdown/4.reactive-forms/optional.md

 2. Inject the `BooksService` in the constructor of `NewBookComponent`.

-3. In your method which handles the submit, check if the form is [valid](#template-variabelen) and send the book if this is true.
+3. In your method which handles the submit, check if the form is `valid` and emit the book to the parent if this check passes.

 5. `subscribe` to the `Observable` from the `BookService`, to execute the sequence and do the POST call.